MarcoLuw/setup-guides/README.md

 # setup-guides
-A guideline of setup for many things
+A blog of setup for many things